 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
 The management's discussion and analysis is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information is the representation of Corporation's management and has not been subjected to the auditing procedures applied in the audit of the financial statements.
+Such information is the representation of Island Housing Trust Corporation and Subsidiaries' management and has not been subjected to the auditing procedures applied in the audit of the financial statements.
 Accordingly, we do not express an opinion or provide any assurance on it.